pierr/package-brunch/README.md

 A brunch in order to include the package of the pack.

+## Installation

+`npm install --save package-brunch` , and it will be runned by brunch.

 ## Configuration

 In your brunch config file: `config.coffee`, you can customize the pluin behaviour: